You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 Cycle

-Bournemouth has a well-established cycle community, with cycle paths across the town making it easy for cyclists to travel.
-All of our halls of residence and the campus have access to bicycle storage, making it easy to travel to and from the University.
-We recommend that you use a D-lock to secure your bicycle.
+Bournemouth has a well-established cycle community, with paths across town making it easy to travel about on two wheels.
+All our halls of residence and the campus have access to bicycle storage – we'd recommend using a D-lock to secure your bicycle.

 The Universities Police Team offers free bicycle security marking and hold regular sessions on campus, and Hope2Cycle visit AUB on a monthly basis for discount bicycles and bicycle repairs.